-A-Level Politics enables students to question the structures and systems that shape their lives on a daily basis.
-The intent of the course encourages students to think critically and form developed arguments grounded in their own knowledge and experience.
+A level Politics enables students to question the structures and systems that shape their lives on a daily basis.
+The intent of the course encourages student to think critically and form developed arguments grounded in their own knowledge and experience.
 Politics allows students to gain a deeper understanding of their own country not just as it is today but how it has been shaped by past events, as well as covering aspects of economics, sociology and philosophy.
-The course also has strong links to contemporary issues that young people preparing for life outside of the school environment should be aware of, such as human and civil rights, individual liberty and the importance of a society that values democracy and free expression.
-Students will also encounter viewpoints both from course content and their peers that do not align with their own, and will develop the skills to engage with arguments and individuals whose ideas differ from their own in a mature and professional way.
+The course also has strong links to contemporary issues that young people preparing for life outside of the school environment should be aware of such as human and civil rights, individual liberty and the value of a society that values democracy and free expression.
+Students will also encounter viewpoints both from course content but also their peers that do not align with their own, and will develop the skills to engage with arguments and individuals whose ideas differ from their own in a mature and professional way.

 What will I study?

 - UK political parties

 - Core political ideas: conservatism, liberalism and socialism